open/close all folders

 - Bullet Time: Just like the Point Man.

-- Expy: Of the Point Man, hence his abilities and overall personality.
+- Expy: Both out and in-universe, of the Point Man, hence his abilities and overall personality.

 - Made of Iron: What Point Man can do, he probably does as good.
 Although, this time, the Alma meetup is in an office building and he endures nuclear devastation by making it underground.